thspencer/pytivo-video-mgr2/vidmgr/README.txt

 to build it dynamically.
 Depending on the size of your video library, this could take some time - so you may want to build it ahead of time.
 To build the cache yourself, simply change into the vidmgr directory and run the following
 command: "python BuildCache.py".
 If thereafter you want to go back to dynamically built caches, delete the file "video.cache" from the same directory.
+You can specify the -v (verbose) option on the command line to get a little additional information about the cache building process (i.e. "python BuildCache.py -v")

 If the cache is built dynamically, it is NEVER written back to disk.
 This way, each time you start up, it will be rebuilt.